agiledev-students-spring2023/final-project-highvintage/UX-DESIGN.md

 - User can leave heart to comments.
 - User can exit the page by clicking the top-left "X" button.

-### Post Comment :
+### Post Comment (Overlay) :

 <img src="./ux-design/1d-post-comment-overlay.png" alt= “create-account” width="25%"> <br/>

-- Overlay appears when user clicks on "Post Comment" button in the Comment Section.
+- Appears when user clicks on "Post Comment" button in the Comment Section.
-- User can type one's comment and post to engage in other's post.
+- User can type one's comment and click "Post" button to engage in other's post.
-  User can exit the page by clicking the top-left "X" button.
+- User can exit the page by clicking the top-left "X" button.

 ---